 Example of Inspiration

 For example, let’s say you come across a beautiful painting that inspires you to create your own piece of art.
-You wouldn’t be plagiarizing the original painting, you would be using it as inspiration for your own work.

-In balancing inspiration vs. plagiarism, make sure you create your own content in your own way.
-Use your own style and words.
+That’s the difference between inspiration and plagiarism.
+Be sure to use your own style and words.
 Use your own creative spin and flare for all your work.
 That makes it more interesting.

 Pro Tip: Even if clients or parents are asking you to recreate lessons from existing companies, don’t do it.
 That’s plagiarism.